Celebrate your accomplishments at Commencement!

 In order for your name to appear in the program you must have filed your Application for Degree in the Registrar's Office no later than May 1, 2023.

-Together, you and your advisor will run your electronic degree audit and check your progress toward your degree.
+Together, you and your advisor will run your electronic degree audit through DegreeWorks and check your progress toward your degree.

-Submit the Application for Degree at least two terms prior to your anticipated degree completion term.
+Submit the Application for Degree (located in TECHweb) at least two terms prior to your anticipated degree completion term.
 There is a $56.00 fee that will be put on your student account when you apply to graduate.
-Your records will be reviewed by the Degree Coordinator and you will be notified if additional courses need to be completed or outstanding items need to be taken care of in order for you to graduate.
+Your records will be reviewed by a Graduation Analyst in the Registrar's Office and you will be notified if additional courses/course substitutions/transcripts are needed in order for you to graduate.